Haaland scores again as Man City rolls; Chelsea beats Wolves

 Haaland netted his 15th league goal in the 65th minute to put the finishing touches on a 4-0 win over Southampton on Saturday, taking the Norway striker’s remarkable scoring streak to 10 straight games in all competitions.

 The win lifted City two points ahead of Arsenal before the Gunners’ game against Liverpool on Sunday.
-City is the only team still unbeaten after nine rounds.
+City are the only team still unbeaten after nine rounds.

 Haaland has been in such prolific form that going without a goal for more than 60 minutes is enough to raise eyebrows these days.
 His teammates were happy to fill the void, though, with Jose Cancelo and Phil Foden making it 2-0 by halftime before Riyad Mahrez netted the third in the 49th.